slevithan/xregexp/README.md

 ## &c

-**Lookbehind:** Although not an official addon, there is a [collection of short functions](https://gist.github.com/2387872) available that use XRegExp and make it easy to simulate infinite-length leading lookbehind.
+**Lookbehind:** A [collection of short functions](https://gist.github.com/2387872) is available that makes it easy to simulate infinite-length leading lookbehind.

 ## How to run tests on the server with npm